marmelab/react-admin/docs/AutocompleteInput.md

 </ReferenceInput>
 ```

 Whenever users type a string in the autocomplete input, `<AutocompleteInput>` calls `dataProvider.getList()` using the string as filter, to return a filtered list of possible options from the reference resource.
 This filter is built using the `filterToQuery` prop.
-You may want to customize that function to mtch the filtering capabilities of your API:
+You may want to customize that function to match the filtering capabilities of your API:

 ```jsx
 const filterToQuery = searchText => ({ name_ilike: `%${searchText}%` });